danbz/aesthetic-programming/source/8-Queeries/Readme.md

 ## Notes

-[^netcultures]: "We’re not in control of our search practices – search engines are in control of us and we readily agree, though mostly unconsciously, to this domination."
-René König and Miriam Rasch, "Reflect and Act!
+[^netcultures]: René König and Miriam Rasch, "Reflect and Act!
 Introduction to the Society of the Query Reader", in René König and Miriam Rasch, eds. *Society of the Query: Reflections on Web Search* (Amsterdam: The Institute of Network Cultures, 2014), https://networkcultures.org/query/2014/04/23/reflect-and-act-introduction-to-the-society-of-the-query-reader/.

 [^chun]: Wendy Hui Kyong Chun, *Updating to Remain the Same: Habitual New Media* (Cambridge, Mass.: MIT Press, 2016).